10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 Confirm FEMA Flood Zone and Base Flood Elevation

 Pull the Elevation Certificate for the specific address.
-Prior assumptions from older listings often do not survive current remapping.
+Older listings often reflect flood maps that have since been redrawn.

 02